-Unpaid trial work occurs when an employer asks a job applicant to work as an employee for a “trial period” and does not pay wages for the period worked.
-You should always be wary about agreeing to work an unpaid trial period for any potential employer.
+This Fact Sheet discusses unpaid trial work, which occurs when an employer asks a job applicant to work as an employee for a ‘trial period’ and does not pay wages for the period worked.

 You should always be wary about agreeing to work an unpaid trial period for any potential employer.
 The main reasons job seekers are willing to undertake unpaid trial work are: